Man accused of fracturing subway rider’s skull with metal object is in custody: police

 Video shows the attacker put the object into a hand truck after the assault.

 He fled the subway station on foot at the Chambers Street station, police said.

-His arrest was announced two days later.
+Nieves’ arrest was announced two days later.
+He faces a felony charge of assault with a weapon, police said.

 Submit tips to police by calling Crime Stoppers at 1-800-577-TIPS (8477), visiting http://www.nypdcrimestoppers.com, or texting 274637 (CRIMES) then entering TIP577.
 Spanish-speaking callers are asked to dial 1-888-57-PISTA (74782).